TEXT-S&P summary: Consort Healthcare (Salford) PLC

 Outlook

-The stable outlook reflects our view that, following the successful completion of construction, the project will continue to deliver solid operational and financial performance.
+The positive outlook reflects our opinion that construction will be completed as per the planned program and budget.
+If construction is completed as planned, the stable operational performance continues, and the post-completion financial model confirms no material changes in the project's financial structure, we are likely to raise the rating.

-We could take a negative rating action if operational performance were poorer than we anticipate or if the project's financial profile were to weaken materially.
+We could take a negative rating action if operational performance were poorer than we currently anticipate or if the project's financial profile were to weaken significantly.

-We could take a positive rating action if the project continues to demonstrate stable operational performance and a stronger-than-average financial performance.
-However, future rating actions could be constrained by the credit quality of the Trust.

 Related Criteria And Research